Electricity Prices in Canada 2020

 Average Electricity Prices

-Québec has the cheapest electricity prices in all of Canada ($.073/kWh), while the Northwest Territories has the most expensive electricity prices ($.387/kWh).
+Québec has the cheapest electricity prices in all of Canada ($0.073/kWh), while the Northwest Territories has the most expensive electricity prices ($0.387/kWh).

 The tables below show how average electricity prices change based on the amount of electricity that is consumed each month.

-For example, reducing your electricity bill from 1,500 kWh to 750 kWh per month will save you 48% on your electricity bill in Nova Scotia, but only 43% in Alberta!
+For example, reducing your electricity bill from 1,500 to 750 kWh per month will save you 55% on your electricity bill in British Columbia, 48% in Nova Scotia, but only 43% in Alberta!

 Calculating average provincial electricity prices is a challenging task given the wide variation in market and rate structures across the country.
 For example, 6 provinces use predominantly tiered electricity rates that either increase (BC, NT, NU, QC, YT) or decrease (PE) as a function of electricity usage, 6 use predominantly flat rates (AB, MB, NB, NL, NS, SK), and 1 uses predominantly time-of-use rates (ON).

-The prices presented on this page reflect our modelled calculations based on publicly available rate data, and are accurate as of February 14th, 2020.
+The prices presented on this page reflect our modeled calculations based on publicly available rate data, and are accurate as of February 14th, 2020.

 Electricity Bill Calculations